Regret-Based Federated Causal Discovery with Unknown Interventions

 \section{Regret-Based Federated Causal Discovery with Unknown Interventions}

-The intuition behind Intervention-PERI (or I-PERI), is that the intervened graph at the client-level can have missing edges \textemdash i.e., edges removed due to structural interventions.
-Thus, the best we can recover at the client level is the CPDAG of the mutilated graph, $\mathcal{C}(G_{\interventions^k})$.
-This hinders the capability of PERI to recover the true CPDAG at the server-level, since the regret function as defined in~\Cref{eq:regret} would never converge in this setting.
-Additionally, intervening on the parents of a shielded collider can generate new v-structures, as shown in \Cref{fig:iperi_2} (d), meaning that the client CPDAG may provide additional information about edge orientations.
-To this end, I-PERI overcomes this issues in two steps: \begin{enumerate} \item First, it recovers, $\hat{G}$, which corresponds to the CPDAG $\mathcal{C}(G)$ and contains all client CPDAGs, ie., $\mathcal{C}(G_{\interventions^k}) \subseteq \hat G$, as per \Cref{def:inclusion}. \item Further orients edges in $\hat{G}$ based on v-structures present at the client-level due to structural interventions, yielding a more refined equivalence class. \end{enumerate}
+The intuition behind Intervention-PERI (or I-PERI), is that the intervened graph at the client-level can have missing edges, i.e., edges removed due to structural interventions.
+Thus, the best we can recover at the client-level is the CPDAG of the mutilated graph, $\mathcal{C}(G_{\interventions^k})$.
+This hinders the capability of PERI to recover the true CPDAG at the server-level, since the regret function as defined in~\Cref{eq:regret} would not be guaranteed to converge.
+However, as shown in \Cref{fig:iperi}, intervening on the parents of a shielded collider can generate new v-structures, meaning that the client CPDAG may provide additional information about edge orientations.
+I-PERI operates in two steps: first, it recovers the CPDAG, $\mathcal{C}(G)$, of the causal DAG from which all client graphs are derived, for instance, through interventions; second, it orients edges in $\mathcal{C}(G)$ based on v-structures present at the client-level due to structural interventions, yielding a more refined equivalence class.